 “You can, with code, specify rare examples — these long-tail failure cases.
 And then you can put that back into your training data, train your models, and fix those failures,” Infinity AI’s Colucci said.
 “In the real world, that could take six months to a year to find enough real-world examples of these rare edge cases.”

-But, with synthetic data, it can take as little as a few minutes, depending on the project.
-This is because the creation of synthetic data is a lot less tedious and time consuming than the regular collection and annotation of real-world data.
+The creation of synthetic data is a lot less tedious and time-consuming than the regular collection and annotation of real-world data.
 In computer vision, for example, image data needs to be annotated, or labeled, with different metadata information.
 This includes things like depth maps, segmentation masks and bounding boxes — the squares or rectangles that surround identifiable objects like cars or animals.

 With real data, that annotation work can take months and is often contracted to third-party labeling services where humans manually go through every single image frame and identify the things within them.
 “The whole process for collecting data, labeling it and curating [data] is just a massive operational overhead,” Colucci said.
 “It’s literally the biggest blocker to progress in machine learning.”